-The injections are not generally painful, but you may experience some discomfort.
-This should only last a few seconds.
+The injections are not generally painful, but you may feel some discomfort that should only last a few seconds.

-Are there side effects to Botox?
+What are the side effects to Botox?

-There can be side effects of the injection.
+There can be some side effects of the injection.
 These are commonly bruising, drooping of the eyelid, and double vision.
 They usually wear off after one or two weeks.